 This is a useful feature compared to many cards, which only let you redeem after you’ve reached a certain amount.
-The Citi Double Cash, for example, requires you to redeem a minimum of $25, though you can select any amount above that.
+The Citi® Double Cash Card – 18 month BT offer (Review), for example, requires you to redeem a minimum of $25, though you can select any amount above that.

 The other redemption methods will provide a lesser value for your rewards, so you should avoid them.
 However, it might be a good strategy to transfer your cash back to a different Chase card.

 Transferring Rewards to a Different Chase Card

 If you have another Chase card in the Ultimate Rewards program, you can transfer the cash back you earn with the Freedom Unlimited over to it.
 Every cent of cash back will be worth 1 point in the Ultimate Rewards program.
 This could end up giving you a better rewards value overall.

 There are three other Chase cards that you can use to get a better value for your cash back.
 These cards provide a bonus when redeeming through Ultimate Rewards:

 - Chase Sapphire Preferred® Card (Review): 25% point bonus

 - Chase Sapphire Reserve® (Review): 50% point bonus